science

 An Orthogonal Trajectory

-These words (used in the previous post) need exploring.
+Light and Dark These words (used in the previous post) need exploring.
 We are not nocturnally well adapted so naturally fear the dark.
-This leads to much weight being attached to the words and makes their metaphorical use a powerful tool in discourse.
-But that use reinforces an association that is false and wrong in other contexts.
-Should it be avoided?
-How can we avoid the negative effects without giving up much of the richness of our language?
+This leads to much weight being attached to the words and makes their metaphorical use a powerful … Continue reading

 The DNA of Religious Faith